VarunModi230399/End-to-End-Data-Science-Workflows-in-Python/README.md

-# Python Data Science & Web Scraping Projects
+# End to End Data Science Workflows in Python

 ## Project Overview
 This project demonstrates **end-to-end data science workflows** using Python, covering data cleaning, exploration, visualization, and machine learning.
 It also includes **web scraping projects** to collect and process real-world data for analysis.